Registration rules

 First day of class attendance policy

 You must attend the first class meeting of every course in which you are registered unless you obtain approval for your intended absence before the first meeting.
 Without this prior approval you may lose your place in class to another student.
 If the first day falls during a recognized religious holiday, it does not require instructor approval, but the instructor must be notified in advance.
-More information can be found within the Instructor and Student Responsibilities policy.
+More information can be found within the Student Responsibilities policy.

-Excused absences policy
+Excused absences and makeup work policy

 Repeating a course